-The show was a homage to pub sports – bar billiards (“snooker with bunkers”), darts, skittles, Table Football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.
+The show was a homage to five classic pub sports – bar billiards (“snooker with bunkers”), darts, skittles, table football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.

 In many ways, The Indoor League paved the way for the acceptance of these activities as sports by the British telly-viewing public.

-Broadcasting from a pretend pub (the reality, the Irish Centre in Leeds) complete with life-size cartoons of people in flares, Trueman (a pipe in one hand and a pint in t’other) greeted viewers with a brusque “Now then” and said farewell to us with a rugged “Ahl si thee!”
+Broadcasting from a pretend pub (in reality the Irish Centre in Leeds) complete with life-size cartoons of people in flares, Trueman (a pipe in one hand and a pint in t’other) greeted viewers with a brusque “Now then” and said farewell with a rugged “Ahl si thee!”

-But there was more to The Indoor League than pipes and pints – and questionable cardigans and northern gruffness.
-The sports which were showcased each week demanded great skill.
+But there was more to The Indoor League than pipes and pints – and questionable cardigans and northern gruffness – and the sports which were showcased each week demanded great skill.

 Consider shove ha’penny.
 The great darts commentator Sid Waddell once said that “shove ha’penny demands more concentration than darts, but the touch must be as light as a butterfly’s eyelash”.
 Trueman himself claimed that shove ha’penny was a game that matched “the delicateness and dexterity of the miniature portrait painter”.

 Both Waddell and Trueman were themselves great players of the pub game that was invented in the 16th century and referred to by Shakespeare somewhere as ‘shove grout’.